About Collins » Staff

 Student Services Assistant

 Student Services Assistant (SSA) Leigh Davis staffs the public office from 9 am to 5 pm on weekdays.
 In addition to giving tours and assisting seminar instructors, she can answer questions about the LLC, get you your free Ryder Film Series tickets (two per week per resident), help you sign up for field trips and ticket reimbursement programs (Collins often subsidizes tickets to campus and community events for residents), and check out equipment to you (such as still and video cameras).
 She also helps manage the official Collins Facebook Page and can help you plan and implement programming within Collins.
-Leigh graduated from IU with a BA in History in 2008 (after living in Collins for four years) and is began work on her Masters in Library Science fall 2012.
+Leigh graduated from IU with a BA in History in 2008 (after living in Collins for four years) and is currently working on her Masters in Library Science through IU.
 In her down time she plays board games, salsa dances, and is learning how to play the ukulele.

 Residential Programs and Services